minio/docs/source/reference/minio-mc/mc-support-top-net.rst

          mc support top net myminio/

-      The output returns information such as the server URL, interface, receive, transmit, and messages.
+      The output returns information such as the server URL, network interface, receive rate, transmit rate, and system messages.

    .. tab-item:: SYNTAX